 Precisely; and neither have I claimed that we possess all the traits of our animal progenitors.

 We are animals, and share a significant number of traits with other species, however we are the one species that might collectively be able to work to end war because of that one trait that separates humanity from all other animals: rational consciousness.
-Being animals however, we remain susceptible and prone to emotional and illogical outbursts.
+Being animals however, we remain susceptible and prone to elitism and emotional outbursts.

 Humans have had the same physiology for some 200,000 years, so what changes has the human species undergone?
 Ideas, and mentality.
 That's it.
 Nothing else.
 Our bodies are (largely) the same as the bodies of humans 200,000 years ago.
 Humans 200,000 years ago possessed the same functional range as we did, but not the same ideas.
 Modern technology, society, culture are defined by the progress of human mentality.
 Survival now means something very different than it did to early hunter-gatherers.